11 minutes read

 That means stablecoin regulation must be further examined as these new technologies develop.

-The types of stablecoins posing the most risk are those structured without direct backing from a cash or cash-equivalent reserve assets.
+The types of stablecoins posing the most risk are those structured without direct backing from a cash or cash-equivalent reserve asset.
 There are three general types of structures:

 Fiat-collateralized stablecoins